-As we all know, most of our urban lives are somewhat sedentary.
+Our urban lives are somewhat sedentary.
 As a matter of fact, we sit on our butts for way too many hours, allowing them to spread.
+Sitting in a car can wreak havoc on your body.
 Sitting is by far the worst position for most people with back pain, especially if you have a bulging or herniated disc.
 Therefore desk work, driving in a car and traveling in an airplane range from frustrating to excruciating.

-As a physical therapist, we focus on the mechanical aspects of the spine.
+As a physical therapist, we hear all too often that back pain is worse while driving in the car or sitting on a plane.
+We can help by focusing on the mechanical aspects of the spine.
 It is the one area that we can affect and change.
 Most people in today's society have extremely poor posture.
-This poor posture goes hand in hand with pathetic core support.
+Poor posture goes hand in hand with poor core support.
 (Translate--- weak muscles!)

 You know that word, core?
 It has become a very popular term.
 I like to think of it as all encompassing, abdominals, low back and even our thoracic region.
 Our workouts at the gym cover some of these areas but many times there is little carry over into daily life.
 For example, FREEZE..... that's right don't move!
 Are you slumped?
 Is your head forward of your body?
 Are you shoulders rounded forward?
 Is your stomach sticking out?
 Is your low back rounded where it should be curved and concave?